koenrane/KR-new-site/content/design.md

 3. Apply `niceQuotes` to `s`, receiving another string with the same number of elements implied,
 4. For all $k$, set element $k$'s text content to the segment starting at private Unicode occurrence $k$.

-I use this same strategy for other formatting improvements, including [Hyphen replacement](#hyphen-replacement).
+I use this same strategy for other formatting improvements, including [hyphen replacement](#hyphen-replacement).

 ### Automatic smallcaps
 How do the following sentences feel to read?